a11y-reviews/a11y.reviews/index.md

 If you have experience with a resource and how accessible it may or may not be, please contribute.
 Ideally, if you follow the existing format this will be much easier for others to use as well as for us to maintain.

 The document is managed on GitHub and uses Markdown for contributions.
 If you do not use GitHub and/or Markdown, you can still submit via email (email address still needed).
-At launch, this has been seeded with three reviews to demonstrate the format.
+Please include the date of your review in the content you submit.

 * this unordered seed list will be replaced by toc as unordered list {:toc}